sanahmuz/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create dirs welcome/ welcome/to/ welcome/to/school in current dir
+List all files and dirs of current directory separated by commas